-In the random order arrival model, the adversary chooses the set of input items which then arrive in random order.
-There is a large body of work concerning deterministic and randomized algorithms in the random order model (mainly without revoking) dating back to at least the secretary problem.
+In the random-order arrival model, the adversary chooses the multiset of input items which then arrive in random order.
+There is a large body of work concerning deterministic and randomized algorithms in the random-order model (mainly without revoking) dating back to at least the secretary problem.
 See Gilbert and Mosteller \cite{GilbertM66} for a history of the secretary problem.
 If we apply a random permutation to a set of real-time instances, we will no longer be in the real-time model since the release times are being permuted.
 However, we will show how to effectively merge the real-time and ROM models in our applications for interval and throughput scheduling.

-With the exception of the makespan (including job shop) problems, which we will briefly mention, our applications are in terms of maximization problems.
-And, with the exception of the string guessing game, we are considering packing problems so that any subset of a feasible solution is feasible.
+With the exception of the makespan (including job shop) problems, our applications are maximization problems.
+Specifically, we consider packing problems where any subset of a feasible solution is feasible.
 Hence, we can always revoke any previously accepted or scheduled input items and maintain feasibility.